This section describes the profile page and its operation.

 It will show up when you switch game or car while leaving the profile page open.
 Click the Switch now link to open the active profile instead.
 This will affect which profile you see on screen.
 It will not affect the profile used by SIMRIG Control Center.

 The purpose of a profile is to control how simulated forces are converted into motion.
 Since each car behaves in a different way (some are fast, some are slow) each car requires a unique profile and unique settings.
-Getting the profile right and tuned correctly is extremely important since it determines the motion system’s behavior and response to in-game events.
+Getting the profile right and tuned correctly is very important since it determines the motion system’s behavior and response to in-game events.

 The most important in-game event is vehicle acceleration.
 Most profile settings therefore deal with acceleration and the system’s sensitivity to acceleration in different directions.